tenzir/tenzir/web/docs/develop-vast/module/parsing_types.md

 module parser represents the unresolved YAML declaration as a VAST type; this makes parsing a Record Algebra challenging.

+The module parser does not support inlining Record Algebras; inlining leads to a complex user experience as the examples show.

-Inlined Record Algebra would look like these
+Inlined Record Algebra would look like:

 ```yaml
 list1: